What We Collect

 Tickets and Invitations: Travel and transport tickets – plane, boat, train, or seasonal passes.
 Entrance tickets to attractions, museums, galleries.
 Invitations to parties, work events, formal gatherings or other social occasions.
 All these can help illustrate a more detailed view of expat life.

-Other Documents: Miscellaneous items to give a broader picture about living abroad – packing lists, certificates or awards, programmes, school reports, membership cards or inventory lists.
+Other Documents: Miscellaneous items to give a broader picture about living abroad – packing lists, certificates or awards, programmes, school reports, membership cards, inventory lists – anything that documents your expat journey.

 How Organised Does It Have to Be?